skip to main content

 As you can see, 30 years can make a significant difference in total savings.
 Susan, who ultimately contributed less than half of what Tom did, came out with over five times the amount of total savings as Tom simply because she started investing early.

-There are many benefits to investing in an individual retirement account (IRA).
-Namely, significant tax advantages.
+There are also significant tax advantages to investing in an IRA, although this doesn’t only pertain to college students.
 Traditional and Roth IRAs have distinct features, so let’s compare and contrast the two to help you decide which is the right fit for you.

 Traditional IRA Benefits